koka-lang/koka/doc/spec/overview.kk.md

 Note that the type inference engine is currently not powerful enough to prove that this recursive function always terminates, which leads to inclusion of the divergence effect `:div` in the result type.

-We can avoid this by using the `repeat` function and some imperative updates, and increase the efficiency too:
+Here is another version of the Fibonacci function but this time implemented using local state.
+We use the `repeat` function to iterate `n` times:

 ```
 fun main() { println(fib2(10)) }